ASP.NET Core

 The above example will cause MyWrapperException instances to be stripped away and never sent to Raygun.
 Instead, only the inner exception of any stripped exceptions will be sent.
 By default TargetInvocationException will always be stripped - see below to override this behavior.

-AggregateException is a special case as they can hold multiple inner exceptions.
+AggregateException is a special case as it can hold multiple inner exceptions.
 By stripping AggregateException instances using the method described above, all inner exceptions will be sent to Raygun as separate exception reports.
 That way, each inner exception can be put into the appropriate individual groups and managed separately.

 If you want to prevent Raygun4Net from stripping the default wrapper exception (TargetInvocationException), then you can call the multi-parameter RemoveWrapperExceptions method as shown below.
 This can also be useful if you've used the above instructions to cause Raygun4Net to strip a wrapper exception type that you later don't want to strip within a single execution of the app.